HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 # Installing and Deploying Content Reporting

 This document contains instructions on how to install and deploy the Content Reporting application manually.
-Beginning with HCL DX 9.5 CF214, Content Reporting is installed and deployed by default as part of the CF update process.
+Note that beginning with HCL Digital Experience 9.5 CF214, Content Reporting is installed and deployed by default as part of the CF update process.

 ## Packaging, installing, and deploying design